 Normally, pubertal milestones vary greatly between males and females.

-Girls begin puberty at approximately 10.5 years of age, starting with thelarche (formation of breast buds, Tanner breast stage 2), followed 6-12 months later by the onset of pubarche (formation of pubic hair, axiliary hair and acne).
-The arrival of these secondary sex characteristics usually corresponds with a rapid increase in growth velocity, which accelerates and peaks between 11 to 12 years of age.
+Girls begin puberty at approximately 10.5 years of age, starting with thelarche (formation of breast buds, Tanner breast stage 2), followed 6-12 months later by the onset of pubarche (formation of pubic hair, axillary hair and acne).
+The arrival of these secondary sex characteristics usually corresponds with a rapid increase in growth velocity, which accelerates and peaks between 11 and 12 years of age.
 Conveniently, this growth spurt declines as menarche begins.
 The median duration between thelarche and menarche is 2.75 years.

 For boys, puberty begins at approximately 11.5 years of age with the thinning of the scrotum and the enlargement of both testicles (longest diameters exceeding 2.5cm).
 More obvious genitalia changes follow this, as the penis begins to enlarge and the scrotum becomes pigmented.
 When pubarche occurs, it heralds a prolonged growth spurt for both height and physical musculature.
 Peak growth velocity is usually experienced around 14-15 years of age.
 Since puberty is generally slower and has a later onset in boys than in girls, precocious puberty in boys is more alarming and is often due to organic causes.

-Precocious puberty is due to an early activation of the hypothalamic-pituitary-gonadal axis and is classified according to processes within the axis or processes bypassing the axis.
+Precocious puberty is due to early activation of the hypothalamic-pituitary-gonadal axis and is classified according to processes within the axis or processes bypassing the axis.

 Gonadotropin-dependent precocious puberty (GDPP) is where factors within the axis prematurely trigger the onset of puberty.
-80% of GDPP in girls are idiopathic and are of no need for concern.
+80% of cases of GDPP in girls are idiopathic and are of no need for concern.
 However, GDPP can be caused by various CNS abnormalities, such as an acquired defect (abscess, post-meningitis, chemotherapy, radiation), a congenital defect (arachnoid cyst, hydrocephalus, primary severe hypothyroidism), or a CNS tumour (astrocytoma, craniopharyngioma, hamartoma).
 Exogenous steroids and sexual abuse can trigger GDPP.
 These must be ruled out.

 The only clinical difference between normal puberty and GDPP is its early onset.
-Development is sequential and well timed, and sexual characteristics are appropriate to the patient’s gender (isosexual).
+Development is sequential and well-timed, and sexual characteristics are appropriate to the patient’s gender (isosexual).
 Serum gonadotropin and sex steroid levels are at pubertal levels, with LH responding when challenged with GnRH.
 Thyroid function tests and an MRI of the brain are used to rule out any central pathologies.
 Assessment of bone age is used to infer the progression of puberty, as well as to aid in estimations of anticipated adult height.
-Further evaluations are warranted if the bone age is >20% older than chronological age.
+Further evaluations are warranted if the bone age is >20% older than the chronological age.

 Incomplete precocious puberty can also occur, defined as isolated premature thelarche in girls and isolated premature adrenarche in boys.
 These are variants of normal puberty but should be monitored in case they progress to precocious puberty.

 For GDPP, using GnRH agonist therapy to suppress the HPG axis is usually safe and effective.
-The effectiveness of this suppression should be monitored and adjusted accordingly, until the patient’s age no longer indicates suppression therapy.
+The effectiveness of this suppression should be monitored and adjusted accordingly until the patient’s age no longer indicates suppression therapy.
 Patients with any associated CNS abnormalities should be referred and monitored appropriately.

-- Precocious puberty is more acceptable in girls than in boys.
+Precocious puberty is more acceptable in girls than in boys.

-- 90% of central precocious puberty in girls is constitutional.
+90% of central precocious puberty in girls is constitutional.

-- GnRH dependent precocious puberty has a normal pubertal progression.
-Growth is linear, bone age is advanced and serum sex hormones are at pubertal levels.
+GnRH-dependent precocious puberty has a normal pubertal progression.
+Growth is linear, bone age is advanced, and serum sex hormones are at pubertal levels.

-- GnRH independent precocious puberty doesn’t follow the normal pattern of puberty, with abnormal pubertal progression and either isosexual or contrasexual development.
+GnRH-independent precocious puberty doesn’t follow the normal pattern of puberty, with abnormal pubertal progression and either isosexual or contrasexual development.

-- Anthropometric measurements, physical examination, pubertal staging, and radiographic bone age are key clinical indicators.
+Anthropometric measurements, physical examination, pubertal staging, and radiographic bone age are key clinical indicators.

-- Investigations include (according to indication) bone age assessment, serum FSH, LH, testosterone, oestrogen, pelvic ultrasound, GnRH stimulation test, MRI brain, MRI adrenals, genetic testing and TSH/FT4.
+Investigations include (according to indication) bone age assessment, serum FSH, LH, testosterone, oestrogen, pelvic ultrasound, GnRH stimulation test, MRI brain, MRI adrenals, genetic testing and TSH/FT4.

-- Intervention aims to conserve adult height, reduce psychosocial stresses, and treat the underlying cause.
+The intervention aims to conserve adult height, reduce psychosocial stresses, and treat the underlying cause.

 Uptodate.com.
 Definition, etiology, and evaluation of precocious puberty [Internet].
 2015 [cited 19 March 2015].
-Available from: http://www.uptodate.com/contents/definition-etiology-and-evaluation-of-precocious-puberty?source=search_result&search=precocious+puberty&selectedTitle=1~100
+Available from: https://www.uptodate.com/contents/definition-etiology-and-evaluation-of-precocious-puberty?source=search_result&search=precocious+puberty&selectedTitle=1~100

 Uptodate.com.
 Treatment of precocious puberty [Internet].
 2015 [cited 19 March 2015].
-Available from: http://www.uptodate.com/contents/treatment-of-precocious-puberty?source=search_result&search=precocious+puberty&selectedTitle=2~100
+Available from: https://www.uptodate.com/contents/treatment-of-precocious-puberty?source=search_result&search=precocious+puberty&selectedTitle=2~100

 Bestpractice.bmj.com.
 BMJ Best Practice – Precocious Puberty [Internet].
 2015 [cited 19 March 2015].
-Available from: http://bestpractice.bmj.com/best-practice/monograph/1127.html
+Available from: https://bestpractice.bmj.com/best-practice/monograph/1127.html

 Marcdante K, Kliegman R. Nelson essentials of pediatrics.
 Philadelphia, PA: Saunders/Elsevier; 2015